top of page

 Why Mobility Matters

-We move every day, but most of us don’t make full use of all the ways the human body is designed to move.
+We move every day, but most of us don’t fully utilise all the ways the human body is designed to move.
 True mobility allows us to bend, twist, turn, lift, and reach without unnecessary restriction.
-Without regular mobility practice, posture can become compromised, movement patterns may be altered, and our bodies can begin to adapt in less efficient ways.
+Without regular mobility practice, our posture can become compromised, movement patterns may be altered, and our bodies can adapt in less efficient ways.

 Mobility vs Flexibility